dm4ml/gears/docs/primitives.md

 The way to use a `Gear` is to initialize it with an LLM object, and then call the `run` method with an initial context object and history.
 The `run` lifecycle is as follows:

-1. `run` calls `template` to get a prompt template, passing in the context as a Jinja variable
+1. `run` calls `prompt` to get a prompt prompt, passing in the context as a Jinja variable
-2. `run` calls the LLM API with the prompt template and the history
+2. `run` calls the LLM API with the prompt prompt and the history
 3. `run` calls `transform` with the response from the LLM and the context object. `transform` returns a new context object.
 If `transform` doesn't return a Pydantic object, `gears` will throw an error.
 4. `run` calls `switch` with the new context object.
 If `switch` returns `None`, the workflow will end.
 Otherwise, the returned `Gear` will be run with the new context and history.